Announcement from the Board regarding COVID-19 and our Winter 2021 Grant Cycle:

 - Associated Students will process all grant checks and they will be available a few weeks after grant agreements are returned.

-- If you would like help in recruiting interns, please let us know and we can advertise any openings in our newsletter or Facebook page.
+- If you would like help in recruiting interns, please let us know and we can advertise any openings in our newsletter or social media.

 - Conduct your project according to the approved application, taking any adjustments from the Board into account.